Bashar Masri: Early life

-Masri was born and raised in Nablus, Palestine.
-After leaving Nablus, Masri continued his education in Egypt, before moving to the United States, where he graduated from Virginia Tech with a B.S. in Chemical Engineering in 1983.
+Masri was born in Nablus, then under Jordanian rule.
+At 14 years old, Masri began throwing stones and organizing demonstrations, leading him to be jailed by Israel eight times.
+At age 16, Masri’s father sent him to school in Egypt after he was released from prison and missed exams.
+After leaving Nablus, Masri continued his education in Egypt, before moving to the United States, where he graduated from Virginia Tech with a B.S. in chemical engineering in 1983.

+After participating in the First Intifada, Masri went back to the USA, where he had already attended college, married an American and received US citizenship.

 Career

-Masri worked in a number of countries, including the Kingdom of Saudi Arabia, the United States and the United Kingdom, before he decided to return to Palestine and settle there in the mid-1994.
-He has a strong background in management consulting and industrial management.
+Masri worked in a number of countries, including Saudi Arabia, the United States and the United Kingdom, before he decided to return to Palestine and settle there in the mid-1994.
+He has a background in management consulting and industrial management.

 On a regional level, Masri has spearheaded large and economically significant investment projects, including affordable housing communities in Morocco, commercial and residential developments in Jordan, and a residential real estate project in Egypt.
-Massar Company under Masri's management currently has multiple businesses in Morocco, Jordan, Egypt and Serbia.
+Massar International under Masri's management currently has multiple businesses in Morocco, Jordan, Egypt and Serbia.